 Dresden Christmas Market dates: 23rd November to 24th December 2022.

 Location: Striezelmarkt is located at Altmarkt but there are several other Advent markets in Dresden.

 Reason to visit: The Striezelmarkt is the oldest Christmas market in Germany.
 Dresden is one of the most affordable cities in Germany and great value at Christmas.

 Specialties: Dresden stollen sweet bread, hot cider instead of mulled wine and Dresden rahmklecks, a local bread topped with savoury fillings.

-Recommended tour: Dresden Advent tour.
-A city tour with stops at three Christmas markets in Dresden plus you get to try the famous Dresden stollen.
+Recommended tour: Dresden Advent tour is a city tour with stops at three Christmas markets plus you get to try the famous Dresden stollen and drink mulled wine.

 Where to stay: Townhouse Dresden, located in the absolute heart of the Altstadt next to the Frauenkirche.